Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 Why should you keep a dream journal?
 The reason is simple.
 For many of us interpreting meaning or decoding messaging from our dreams remains a complete mystery.
 The vast majority of people either don’t remember their dreams or find that the fragments they do recall make little sense and are confusing.
-Our dream journal helps resolve that!
+Our journal helps resolve that!

 Sleep And Dreaming.